Why Training is Important

 This means theological formation is critical to our task, because church planting is a theological enterprise, before it is anything else.
 For the writers of the New Testament, Christ crucified and risen is both the content and lens of theology.
 What we know about God, is revealed in and through the gospel.
 The crucified and risen Christ is not just the ‘basics’ of the gospel; he is the doorway to knowing and being known by God the Father.
 The call to build with Christ is a call to build with theology as our blueprint and our tool.
 In stark terms, this means that a theologically untrained church planter, risks lives which are precious to God.

-We are currently developing training resources, using the widely used Porterbrook material along with other tried and tested material.
-We are launching two specific training projects:
+We are currently developing training resources, using the widely used Crosslands material along with other tried and tested material and we have launched two training programs:

 Acts 29 Training Programs

 Church Planting Residencies allow men to be equipped to plant a church in the context of an existing healthy church, with an intentional mentor, and the incredible peer relationship benefits of a cohort of men all being trained to do the same.
 Specifically, we feel like it is most strategic to intentionally focus resources and attention on minority leaders for these Church Planting Residencies.
 This will help Acts 29 not just further become a diverse, global family of church planters but also the men and the churches we plant become highly strategic outposts in their building of racially and culturally diverse, Bible Preaching, Disciple Making, City Loving churches.

 Church Planting Academies